maubanel/UE5-Lighting/mobility/README.md

 ##### `Step 12.`\|`ITL`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+> [Movable](https://docs.unrealengine.com/4.26/en-US/Basics/Actors/Mobility/) Static Mesh Actors means that they cast a fully dynamic shadow that does not cast pre-calculated shadows into the lightmap.
+When lit by Lights with Static mobility, they will use an indirect lighting method (like Indirect Lighting Samples or Volumetric Lightmaps) to illuminate them.
+For Lights with Stationary or Movable mobility, they will only cast a dynamic shadow.
+This is the typical setting for any non-deforming mesh element that needs to added, removed, or moved in the scene. - UE4 Manual

 Duplicate the cubes, text and spot light from the **World Outliner**.
 Move the copies to the right and put them in a folder called `StaticLightMovableObject`.
 Change the **StaticLightText3** **Text** to `Static Light<br>Movable Object`.
 Make sure that **SM_ShadowCubes3** is set to `Movable`.
 Press the <kbd>Build</kbd> button.

 ![duplicate text box and light](images/StaticLightMovable.jpg)